-superior court means the Federal Court of Australia, the Supreme Court of a State or Territory, the Family Court or a State Family Court.
+superior court means the Federal Court of Australia, the Supreme Court of a State or Territory, the Federal Circuit and Family Court of Australia (Division 1) or a State Family Court.

 superior court matter means a civil matter that this Act clearly intends (for example, by use of the expression the Court) to be dealt with only by a superior court.